Porcupine Wake Word

 Make sure to keep your

-Put the model file in the project's public directory or generate a base64 model using the build in script:
+.pv).
+Place these files in the project's public directory or generate base64 representations of the files using the built-in script:

 porcupineModel object with either of the methods above: